Victoria 3: Lochside

 The trail is paved through that section, and becomes gravel at the hydro substation, beside a contractor’s yard (Don Mann Excavating).
 It is gravelled to Blenkinsop Lake, and crosses the narrow part of the lake on a wooden bridge.
 It continues as a mix of gravel trails, asphalt streets, chipseal roads, and gravel roads.
 The gravel is good – depending on traffic and grade.
 The surface is paved – Lochside Drive from Royal Oak to Cordova Bay Road.

-The paved sections of trail parallel to Cordova Bay Road are messed up by tree rootes.
+The paved sections of trail parallel to Cordova Bay Road are messed up by tree roots.
 I ignore the turn. and go to Cordova Bay Road.
 I turn when it was clear, and ride the bike lane to (the resumption of) Lochside Drive (which seems to be an accress road into the parking area of of the Lochside Park complex).
-This also works the other way,
+Vegetation in including prickly fast-growing Himalayan Blackberries encroach on the bike lane.
+This route along this section of Cordova Bay Road works going north or south.

 A rider can take a short side trip on the chip seal roads in rural Central Saanich through Hunt Valley.
 Hunt Road is parallel to the trail.
 There is access to this route off the trail at Sayward north of Lochside Park and the Cordova Bay Golf course or Dooley following Hunt Road, to Martindale, coming back to the trail near Michell’s Farm at Island View.
 The Hunt Valley part is chipseal (some sections affected by more “chip sealing” as of summer 2019) with some climbs, but some nice downhills and views.